AryamansCODE/Sales-Insights-PowerBI/README.md

 - `db_dump_version_2.sql`: The SQL database file used in PowerBI.
 - `Final Dashboard.pbix`: The PowerBI dashboard file with complete analysis.
+- Screenshots of the dashboard named with its use case.

 ## Usage